FrancesCoronel/personal-website-v3/site/content/adventures/2013-07-29-the-davinci-code-book-review.md

 ---
-title: The DaVinci Code - Book Review 🖼️
+title: "The DaVinci Code - Book Review \U0001F5BC️"
-date: 2013-07-29
+date: 2013-07-29 00:00:00 +0000
 description: A book review on 'The DaVinci Code' by Dan Brown.
 banner: https://fvcproductions.files.wordpress.com/2013/07/dlqjb0cly1xaymibqdqxsbsy6vj.jpg
 categories:
 - blog
 tags:
 - Dan Brown
 - DaVinci Code
 - fvcproductions
 - grand gallery
 - Holy Grail
 - Jesus
 - Langdon
 - louvre
 - Priory of Sion
 - Robert Langdon
 - sophie neveu
 - Tom Hanks

 ---
 > So I like conspiracy a little bit.
 Honestly, sometimes I just feel I can't keep up with even 1% of all supposed theories out in the world, so I just want to give up on all of it, but then I read something interesting again and I decide "Hey, you know what, this is bloody interesting.
 So, from here forth, I care not for truth or tale, but for the sake of entertaining and confusing myself.
 On forward!".

 > So as my terribly laid back attitude simply diminishes any gravity that could have been generated from the topic, I go on to seek the next interesting subject to pour my little heart into... which brings me to Dan Brown's "DaVinci Code".